bridgetcuevas/Grozeries-Client/README.md

 ## About

-- This project is for 'Grozeries' a web-shop designed to host local artisan bakers, butchers, and fromageries to cater to the greater  Hilversum area, Netherlands.
+- This project is for 'Grozeries' a web-shop designed to host local artisan bakers, butchers, and fromageries catering to the greater  Hilversum area, Netherlands.
 - To browse 'shops' signup and login.
 - For additional information about the Grozeries CMS or Server as well as what prompted this project view: **[Project Goals](#project-goals)